webOSArchive/webos-docs/docs/doctor.md

 # webOS Doctors

 If things go really wrong, Palm/HP provided a way to reflash the system image, called a Doctor, allowing you to start almost from scratch.
 Some unofficial Super Doctors can also upgrade the OS.
 Be careful -- its almost impossible to brick these devices, but there are always risks when flashing an OS.
 Make sure you have a good quality (preferably OEM) USB cable, and a good charge on your battery.
+If you've installed another operating system, and want to wipe that out too, visit the [Start Over](startover.md) instructions.

 These instructions are provided for quick reference, no guarantee is implied.